 When you add any variable in Things, the Sketch will be automatically updated in the Sketch tab.

-For my project I have downloaded the sketch, then open it in Arduino IDE to program the microcontroller.
+For my project, I downloaded the sketch and then opened it in Arduino IDE to program the microcontroller.

 After downloading the sketch, you will get these three files.
 You have to keep these 3 files in the same folder.